documentcloud/help_center/_help/guided_tour.md

 ### 7) Share your project with a colleague.

-DocumentCloud contains advanced features allowing journalists to change the access level of their documents and share documents and projects with people inside and outside their newsrooms.
+DocumentCloud allows journalists to change the access level of their documents — to share documents and projects with people inside and outside their organization.

-Hover over **"Demo Documents"**, and select the **pencil icon** beside the project name.
-Select **"Add a collaborator to this project"**.
+Hover over the **"Demo Documents"** project you created earlier and select the **pencil icon** beside the project name.
+Click **"Add a collaborator to this project"**.
 Then, input the email address of someone you work with to add them as a collaborator.

 ![Adding Collaborators](./images/collaboration/collaboration4.gif)